-In the winter of 1854, newly appointed Territorial Governor Isaac Stevens negotiated his first treaty in the territory for removal of the Indians to reservations, clearing the title to land for new settlers.
-This Medicine Creek Council was held just north of what is now I-5 on the Nisqually Delta in December, 1854.
-The Nisqually, Squaxin Island, Muckleshoot and Puyallup peoples signed the Medicine Creek Treaty, ceding their rights to 2.5 million acres of Western Washington tribal lands in exchange for the guarantee of reservation lands and hunting and fishing rights.
+In the winter of 1854, newly appointed Territorial Governor Isaac Stevens negotiated his first treaty in the territory for removal of the Indigenous communities to reservations, clearing the title to land for new settlers.
+This Medicine Creek Council was held just north of what is now I-5 on the Nisqually Delta in December 1854.
+The Nisqually, Squaxin Island, Muckleshoot, and Puyallup peoples signed the Medicine Creek Treaty, ceding their rights to 2.5 million acres of Western Washington tribal lands in exchange for the guarantee of reservation lands and hunting and fishing rights.
 The Confederated Tribes of the Chehalis have never signed a treaty with the United States and were awarded reservation lands in 1864 by Executive Order.

-The actions of the treaty coupled with increased settlement brought Native Americans and settlers into conflict resulting in the Puget Sound Indian War of 1855-56.
+The violations of the treaty, coupled with increased settlement, brought Native Americans and settlers into conflict resulting in the Puget Sound Indian War of 1855-56.
 Settlers gathered in blockhouses, pioneer log fortifications that became small towns during the period.
 Farming and development were at a standstill until the conclusion of the war in later 1856.

 Early on, county settlers formed their own schools.
 Some of the earliest schools in the territory were located in Thurston County near Lacey and at Olympia.